 Your company may require its employees to travel for business purposes.
 If so, any expenses your employees incur (airfare, hotel, car rental, dinner while entertaining clients, etc.) can be significant, and your company must help your employees manage those expenses.

-Many companies have a reimbursement policy, meaning they will reimburse certain travel expenses incurred by their employees and take more steps to help them manage their costs.
-That’s what we’re going to talk about today.
+Many companies have a reimbursement policy, meaning they will reimburse certain travel expenses incurred by their employees and take additional steps to help them manage their costs.
+We’re going to discuss that today.

-Here are the top five ways that you will help out your employees with managing their business travel expenses:
+Here are the top five ways that you will help out your employees manage their business travel expenses:

 1 - Have A Clear and Transparent Policy